CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 For most cases, the architecture described until now would be sufficient.
 However, as teams and the Application Framework grow, there will be more and more use cases where the services will have to interact.
 There is always a possibility to connect the services on a higher level, in this case described they could be interacting either on a domain level or if more domains would be in need of it, even on the app level.

 Let us look at the concrete example.
 We can take a `CosmonautService` abstracted by a public protocol `CosmonautServicing` and `SpacesuitService` abstracted by a public protocol `SpacesuitServicing` each implemented in the relevant framework.
-A valid architectural need could be that `CosmonautSerivce` must somehow interact with the `SpacesuitService` meaning knowing the public interface of the `SpacesuitService` such that an instance conforming to the public protocol can be passed in.
-The easiest way would be to interconnect those services via callbacks on a domain level or the app level, where an output of `CosmonautSerivce` would be observed and trigger the needed functionality of the `SpacesuitService`.
+A valid architectural need could be that `CosmonautService` must somehow interact with the `SpacesuitService` meaning knowing the public interface of the `SpacesuitService` such that an instance conforming to the public protocol can be passed in.
+The easiest way would be to interconnect those services via callbacks on a domain level or the app level, where an output of `CosmonautService` would be observed and trigger the needed functionality of the `SpacesuitService`.
 Having one case like that is probably fine, however, as such interaction grows the code will get ugly, luckily there is a way to improve our existing architecture by introducing something we can call a `Core` framework.

 ### Using Core Framework